Refinance guide title insurance and lender’s policy on a refinance

 Automated evergreen draft.

 At a glance: Changing refinance fees and closing costs and how it could affect refinancing decisions.
 Lenders are adjusting refinance origination fees; the impact on closing costs can shift breakeven timelines and loan comparisons.
-What Changing Refinance Fees Mean for Borrowers As borrowing costs show signs of easing after a prolonged period of volatility, homeowners…
+What Changing Refinance Fees Mean for Borrowers Recent fluctuations in mortgage rates have left many homeowners wondering whether a modest decline…